My Favourite 15 Picks from Gerhard Richter's Panorama

 This room shows how Richter explores the sense of perception as part of the visual and viewing process in art.
 My obvious choice from this room is Richter's Self-portrait as it is the only painting of the artist himself in the retrospective.
 I like the idea that the artist has also rendered a blurred vision of himself.

 Room 13: 2001 and beyond My Pick: Abstract Painting 911-2

-It is around this time when Richter experimented with monochrome paintings.
-The Abstract Painting 911-2 is a large white monochrome painting with hints of layers and layers dark colours underneath.
-The beauty of this painting is that it plays between the realm of minimalism and also abstraction.
+It is around this time that Richter experimented with monochrome paintings.
+The Abstract Painting 911-2 is a large white monochrome painting with hints of layers and layers of dark colours underneath.
+The beauty of this painting is that it plays between the realm of minimalism and also an abstraction.

 Room 14: Cage None other than The Cage Paintings